rightjs/rightjs-docs/docs/en/docs/fx/fx.morph.md

 # Fx.Morph

 Fx.Morph is a basic DOM element morphing visual effect.
-It can morph an element from its current state to any end style.
+It can gradually morph an element style from its current state to any end value.

 You can specify several keys in your end style, all of which will be processed simultaneously in order to achieve an outstanding user experience.